The high-tech world is full of moral conflicts. In this post, we will talk about Impact entrepreneurship, money, and how they manage to work together.

 4. Remember That Your Goal Does Not Sanctify the Means and Vice Versa

 As mentioned, you will constantly run into many moral conflicts as the need for survival will drive you crazy at night.
 Money, competitors, customers, investors, employees — they will all try to rattle you.
-However, as a leader with a social vision, you need to learn to deal with all the noise and find the kings or queensroad in which you can combine your social purpose with a smart business model and real value for your customers that will make them come back for more.
+However, as a leader with an Impact vision, you need to learn to deal with all the noise and find the kings or queensroad in which you can combine your Impact purpose with a smart business model and real value for your customers that will make them come back for more.
 According to Wolf Heard:

 “Anyone that is willing to challenge the status quo is going to be met with a lot of naysayers.
 That is just how it goes, people don’t like change.
 But if you set your mind to it, if you stay extremely loyal to your values, to your team, to being a good person in your day-to-day life, and you work harder than you ever thought you’d ever have to work — there will be light at the end of the tunnel.” — Whitney Wolfe Herd